junxit/us-congress-bills-116/bill.md

 # H.R.
 3196

-> To designate the Large Synoptic Survey Telescope as the “Vera Rubin Survey Telescope”.
+> To designate the Large Synoptic Survey Telescope as the “Vera C. Rubin Observatory”.

 ## § 1.
 Short title

-This Act may be cited as the “Vera Rubin Survey Telescope Designation Act”.
+This Act may be cited as the “Vera C. Rubin Observatory Designation Act”.

 ## § 2.
 Findings